English

 EYFS/KS1

-Children are expected to read their school home readers at least 3 times a week.
-This should be recorded in their reading record books by a parent or carer.
+Children are expected to read their RWI ebooks at least 3 times a week.
+This should be recorded in their online journal by a parent or carer.
 We encourage children to read a book more than once, as this encourages confidence in reading, fluency and word recognition.
 However, if a child is not enjoying a specific book, and as the books become longer and more challenging, it is not always necessary to read the whole book twice.
-With this in mind, there is the opportunity for children to change their reading books every day.

-Although we use Dojo points to encourage regular reading, it is not a race to rush through the books in our reading schemes.
+Although we use Dojo points to encourage regular reading, it is not a race to rush through the books.

 To support children's development in reading and English skills we encourage parents to read a range of books (stories, poems and information texts) to their children every day.
 Children have the opportunity to visit the library once a week to support families in this.